 Going to the Mosque

 After wearing the new dresses, the Muslims visit the mosque.
 They perform prayers, also known as 'Dua' and seek blessings from God in order to live a healthy, prosperous and happy life.

 The Muslims recite Takbir in the mosques before they start praying to God and after they finish offering their prayers.
 Generally, the prayres are offered in groups, though not mandatorily.

 Sacrifice is considered to be one of the most important aspects of the celebration of Bakrid.
 Generally, animals like sheep, goat, cow, camel, etc. are sacrificed on this day.
 The animals should meet certain proper standards.
 The animals are sacrificed after maintaining proper rituals.

 Dividing the sacrifice

-After the animals are sacrificed, around two third of the entire meat is offered to the poor, and the rest is distributed among the relatives and the immediate family for consumption.
+After the animals are sacrificed, around one-third of the entire meat is offered to the poor, another one-third is distributed among the relatives and the rest is retained for one's own cosumption.

 It is one of the most important rituals of the Muslims.
 They are required to distribute alms to the poor and the needy people.

 The Muslims visit all their relatives and close ones to exchange the greetings of Bakrid.
 Bakrid is a happy celebration, and they even exchange gifts with each other.